Spicy ginger tea recipe

 Capsaicin benefits would be a good start to your search.

-Only use spring or rainwater; the chlorine would spoil your tea.
+Only use spring or rainwater; the chlorine would spoil the taste of your tea.

 Bone strength